hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

             "verbose": true
           }
         }'
-7. Subtract the sum of archived holdings for the receiver from the sum of created holdings.
+7. Subtract the sum of archived holdings for the treasury-party from the sum of created holdings.
 This gives you the deposit amount for each instrument id.
 You now extracted the deposit amount from the created and exercised events, the UTXOs from the created events and